 In today's global society, it is very important to learn a second language.
 There are many benefits of doing so, and French is one of the most popular languages to learn.
 With that said, learning any language can be difficult and frustrating sometimes.
 The key to getting past this phase is finding new methods for teaching yourself how to learn French faster than normal!
-This blog post will share 5 tips on how you can learn French in a shorter amount of time than expected!
+This blog post will share 5 tips on how you can learn French in a short amount of time.

 Listening to French Music

-Listen to French-language music on the radio.
-This may not seem like a very good way of learning, but it can really help you learn new words and sentence structure!
-With that said, try listening with headphones so you are only hearing the language being spoken while in public spaces.
-It will be much easier to learn!
+Listen to French music on the radio.
+This may not seem like a very good way of learning, but it can really help you learn new words and sentence structure.

 Learning through a French Book

 Read a book in French and then listen to an audio-book.
-This technique can be used for any language, but it works especially well with languages like French because there are usually only one or two words per sentence!
-You will learn the vocabulary while still being able to learn how each word sounds by listening...plus reading helps build up your skills over time too!
+This technique can be used for any language.
+You will learn the vocabulary while still being able to learn how each word sounds by listening... plus reading helps build up your vocabulary and speed over time too!

 Get a tutor or take online classes.
 This will allow you the opportunity to learn more in-depth information about grammar, spelling, sentence structure and vocabulary!
-You can also ask for feedback on your work from tutors which may help with any mistakes you might make while typing out sentences in french.
+You can also ask for feedback on your work from tutors which may help with any mistakes you might make with language structure.

 Watch TV in French

 Listen to the news in French on TV or online.
 This is an excellent resource that will teach you how to listen to conversations without having subtitles interrupting what's being said!
 The best part?
-It doesn't matter if it's something that interests you - just learn as much as possible so when someone speaks French near you they won't be able to read your expression of confusion!
+It doesn't matter if it's something that interests you or not - just listen and try to take in as much information as possible.

 Find a Friend who Speaks French